rajeshrinet/pystokes/examples/unbounded/README.md

-Simulation of passive colloids in an optical trap in the unbounded geometry of Stokes flow.
+Simulation of colloid in harmonic traps -

+* Passive colloids
+* Active colloids in two-dimensional lattices of harmonic traps